noey2020/How-to-Write-Subroutines-in-C-Assembly-STM32/README.md

    The BL instruction is 32bits/4bytes long and PC is incremented by 4 so PC + 4.
 2) Second, it restores the environment by popping off the stack after encountering BX LR.
-3) To facilitate sharing of code and such that C, C++, and Assembly programs can call these subroutines, the ABI and EABI standard should be followed such prescribed protocols of parameter passing and returning values are performed in compliance.
+3) To facilitate sharing of code and such that C, C++, and Assembly programs can call these subroutines, the ABI and EABI standard should be followed and such prescribed protocols of parameter passing and returning values are performed in compliance.
 For example, registers to use for passing parameters in arguments and returning values should be r0, r1, r2, and r3, registers r4 r8, r10, and r11 are normally used to hold